AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Combine nodes

-The logic that is applied to nodes when they are combined differs depending on the component types you are combining, as follows:

-* When you combine multiple dimension items or metrics, they are joined with OR.

-* When you combine multiple filters, they are joined with AND.

-* When you combine a date range with another component type, they are joined with AND.

-* When you combine a filter with another component type, they are joined with AND.
+A combined node in Journey canvas is a single point in the user journey (node) that contains 2 or more components that are joined together through logic.

+#### Create combined nodes

-You can do any of the following to combine nodes in Journey canvas:
+You can do any of the following to create a combined nodes in Journey canvas:

 * From the left rail, drag a single component onto a node on the canvas.